deeplearning4j/deeplearning4j/modelserver.md

 * Scalable.
 That data traffic may surge, and predictions should be made with low latency.
 * Stable and debuggable.
 SKIL is based on the enterprise-hardened JVM.
 * Certified.
 Deeplearning4j works with CDH and HDP.

+SKIL is all of those.
+Visit [SKIL's Machine Learning Model Server Quickstart](https://skymind.readme.io/v1.0.1/docs/quickstart) to test it out.